United Church of Christ: Beliefs

 Within this locally focused structure, however, there are central beliefs common to the UCC.
 The UCC often uses four words to describe itself: "Christian, Reformed, Congregational and Evangelical".
 While the UCC refers to its Evangelical characteristics, it springs from (and is considered part of) mainline Protestantism as opposed to some doctrines in Evangelicalism.
 The word evangelical, in this case, more closely corresponds with the original Lutheran origins meaning "of the gospel" as opposed to the Evangelical use of the word.
-UCC is generally theologically liberal, and the denomination notes that the "Bible, though written in specific historical times and places, still speaks to us in our present condition".
+The UCC is generally theologically liberal, and the denomination notes that the "Bible, though written in specific historical times and places, still speaks to us in our present condition".

 The motto of the United Church of Christ comes from John 17:21: "That they may all be one".
 The denomination's official literature uses broad doctrinal parameters, emphasizing freedom of individual conscience and local church autonomy.

-Historic confessions
+Creeds and confessions

-In the United Church of Christ, creeds, confessions, and affirmations of faith function as "testimonies of faith" around which the church gathers rather than as "tests of faith" rigidly prescribing required doctrinal consent.
-As expressed in the United Church of Christ constitution:

-The United Church of Christ acknowledges as its sole Head, Jesus Christ, Son of God and Savior.
-It acknowledges as kindred in Christ all who share in this confession.
-It looks to the Word of God in the Scriptures, and to the presence and power of the Holy Spirit, to prosper its creative and redemptive work in the world.
-It claims as its own the faith of the historic Church expressed in the ancient creeds and reclaimed in the basic insights of the Protestant Reformers.
-It affirms the responsibility of the Church in each generation to make this faith its own in reality of worship, in honesty of thought and expression, and in purity of heart before God.
-In accordance with the teaching of our Lord and the practice prevailing among evangelical Christians, it recognizes two sacraments: Baptism and the Lord's Supper or Holy Communion.

-The denomination, therefore, looks to a number of historic confessions as expressing the common faith around which the church gathers, including: